CteNerd/courier-cue/api/README.md

 This starts a local Express server on **http://localhost:3001** that:
 - Emulates API Gateway and Lambda environment
-- Provides mock JWT authentication
+- Provides mock JWT authentication for testing
 - Routes requests to actual Lambda function handlers
 - Connects to local DynamoDB (port 8000) and LocalStack (port 4566)
+- Supports demo user authentication for frontend integration

 ### Test API